Skip to main content

 IChatClient is the same interface in both cases.
 Services that depend on IChatClient receive the correct implementation for their environment without any conditional logic in business code.

 Phi-4-mini running locally is capable enough for most development scenarios — testing prompt logic, validating JSON output parsing, exercising the RAG pipeline.
-For setup instructions including model download and the Ollama service configuration, see the full Phi-4 local development guide.
+For setup instructions including model download and Ollama configuration, see the full Phi-4 local development guide.

 Strategy 6: Azure OpenAI Batch API